mattmaynes2/aria/reports/research/06-CustomDevices.md

 Many actions could be triggered by a person entering or leaving a house or a room.
 A motion sensor could potentially interact with every other device on this list.
-Due to the wide range of potential interactions, we expect that a motion sensor will be a good test of the machine learning component's ability to determine the relationships inputs and outputs.
-The motion sensor could also reveal flaws in the machine laerning algorithm.
+Due to the wide range of potential interactions, we expect that a motion sensor will be a good test of the machine learning component's ability to determine the relationships between inputs and outputs.
+The motion sensor could also reveal flaws in the machine learning algorithm.
 For example, the machine learning algorithm may determine that when a motion sensor is triggered outside a homeowner's bedroom, the coffee machine should be turned on.
 However, this behaviour would only be desired during certain hours of the day (the coffee machine should not turn on when the homeowner goes to bed, for example).
 It is likely that there are many such scenarios that we